 - Scores on California’s Standards Tests and other assessments are not directly comparable to those on NAEP.

-- Performance levels for California and NAEP are not equivalent.
+- Performance levels for California statewide tests and NAEP are not equivalent.
 Comparisons involving statistics such as percent proficient should be made with extreme caution.

 State NAEP Report